By now you’ve heard the term user generated content (UGC) and if not, it’s probably best if you acquaint yourself real quick.

 And it’s a hot topic right at the moment!

-Mainly as we are realizing that social media is a hungry beast, and we as hospitality or tourism business owners or marketers can’t continually create quality content ourselves to keep it satisfied.
+Mainly as we are realising that social media is a hungry beast, and we as tourism business owners or marketers can’t continually create quality content ourselves to keep it satisfied.
 We have to look elsewhere for content and where better than to the people who love our business – our customers!

 More and more, we’re seeing the effectiveness of stories shared by real people.
 According to Nielson, earned media (and this comprises user generated content) is believed to be far more trustworthy than any other form of media.